Professor-G/pyBIA/docs/index.rst

     cat = catalog.Catalog(data)
     cat.create(save_file=True)

-The X and Y pixel arguments can be input if source locations are known, and optional parameters can be set to control background subtraction, source detection thresholds, and flux calculations.
-If the error map is provided, the output catalog will contain the photometric error.
-After the catalog has been created, the ``cat`` class attribute will contain a dataframe with the calculated features, which can then be used to train a machine learning model using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.
+The X and Y pixel arguments can be input if source locations are known, with optional parameters available to control background subtraction, source detection thresholds, and flux calculations.
+If the error map is provided, the output catalog will contain the photometric error as well, which, after the catalog has been created, can be accessed via the ``cat`` class attribute which will be a dataframe containing all of the calculated flux and morphological features.
+These computed features can then be used to train a machine learning model using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.
 The only other accompanying method in the catalog class is `plot <https://pybia.readthedocs.io/en/latest/_modules/pyBIA/catalog.html#Catalog.plot>`_, which will output two subplots, the source and the corresponding segmentation object:

 .. code-block:: python